cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 {{#cs-field content selectedStatue as |movies|}}
 ```

-This is a special why to introduce `fields` of a card if you only need its data, and do not want to render any view, such as our movie lists.
-We recommand the usage of this `{{#cs-field content 'fieldID' as |xxx| }}` for `fieldTypes` such as `@cardstack/core-types::has-many` or `@cardstack/core-types::belongs-to`.
+This is a special way to introduce `fields` of a card if you only need its data, and do not want to render any view, such as our movie lists.
+We recommend the usage of this `{{#cs-field content 'fieldID' as |foo| }}` for `fieldTypes` such as `@cardstack/core-types::has-many` or `@cardstack/core-types::belongs-to`.

 ## Closing
 This is the end of our Interactive Movie List Tutorial.
 Since this is a beginners tutorial, we designed our application in a way that the users can create their own movie records and get familiar with the `schema` and creating card instances manually.
-Therefore, this application is ideal for tracking long movie sequals, such as Marvel Cinematic Universe.
+Therefore, this application is ideal for tracking long movie series, such as the Marvel Cinematic Universe.

-Cardstack has a high quality plug-in functionality, so it is possible to make this application more advance, and gather movie data from thrid-party APIs, such as IMDb.
-However, that process would require a more advance tutorial, which is on the way!
+Cardstack has a high quality plug-in functionality, so it is possible to make this application more advanced, and gather movie data from thrid-party APIs, such as IMDb.
+Stay tuned for a future advanced tutorial!

-Thanks for your time, and we hope you liked the Cardstack Framework!
+Thanks for your time, and we hope you liked developing with the Cardstack SDK!
+If you have any questions or feedback on this tutorial, you can reach the engineering team on [Discord](https://medium.com/cardstack/the-brand-new-official-cardstack-discord-channel-4a2ffd925cee) or open Issues and PRs on [GitHub](https://github.com/cardstack/cardstack-documentation/).